 9. Contains Conjugated Linoleic Acid (CLA):

-- If you prepare butter from cow’s milk that feed on green grass, then it contains a high percentage of CLA.
+- Butter prepared from grass-fed cow’s milk contains a high percentage of CLA.

 - The compound helps in boosting the immune system and provides protection from different types of cancer.